Quantum Theory of Dark Matter Scattering: Introduction

 In the context of the self-interacting DM (SIDM), the presence of the light mediator leads not only to the velocity-dependent self-scattering but also to a large annihilation cross section.
 When the Sommerfeld-enhanced DM annihilation ends up with the energy injection into the electromagnetic channels, the indirect measurements put strong constraints on the annihilation cross section~\cite{Bringmann:2016din}.
-The Sommerfeld-enhancement factor can also be sizable for the SIDM model providing the self-scattering cross section that almost saturates the Unitarity bound, as pointed in Ref.~\cite{Kamada:2020buc}.
+The Sommerfeld enhancement factor can also be sizable for the SIDM model providing the self-scattering cross section that almost saturates the Unitarity bound, as pointed out in Ref.~\cite{Kamada:2020buc}.
 There can be a connection through quantum mechanical properties between the annihilation process and the scattering process.
 The Watson's (final state/initial state) theorem~\cite{Watson:1952ji} states that the discontinuity of a weak-coupling annihilation amplitude is given by the phase shift of the relevant scattering process.
-In this study, we apply this theorem to a system that contains the DM particle $\chi$ and the light mediator particle $\phi$.
+The annihilation amplitude is given by so-called Omn\`es solution as far as the scattering process is in the elastic regime.
+In this study, we apply the Omn\`es solution to a system that contains the DM particle $\chi$ and the light mediator particle $\phi$.
 The amplitude for DM annihilation into $\phi$ particles is related with the phase shift of the self-scattering process via the Watson's theorem.